sgenduso/react-curriculum/01-introduction-to-react.md

 </script>
 ```

-The main difference in the above code sample is that the `render` function now builds up a local `greeting` variable which is then passed into the `h1` element as its child.
-Note that `greeting` is *not* part of the component's state.
+The main difference in the above code sample is that the `render` function now builds up a local `message` variable which is then passed into the `h1` element as its child.
+Note that `message` is *not* part of the component's state.

 A component's state should only contain data that its event handlers may change in order to trigger a user interface update.
 In real applications, this data tends to be very small.
 When building a stateful component, think about the minimal possible representation of its state and only store those values in the `this.state` object.
 Then, inside the `render` function, simply compute any other information you need based on `this.state`.